 The pricing of interest rates are very nuanced, with (as many as) 12 factors influencing a borrower’s interest rate.

-Pricing matrixes are confusing even to the most experienced MLOs; so, I’ve boiled this down to “the basics.”
+Pricing matrixes can be confusing even to the most experienced MLOs, so I’ve boiled this down to “the basics.”

 Below is a list of factors that affect a client’s interest rate.

-1) Property Type: Condominium, manufactured homes, and multi-unit dwellings (2 – 4 units) have higher interest rates than single-family houses.
+1) Property Type: Condominiums, manufactured homes, and multi-unit dwellings (2 – 4 units) have higher interest rates than single-family houses.

-2) Property Use: Rental properties and second homes have higher rates than owner-occupied properties.
+2) Property Use: Rental and second homes have higher rates than owner-occupied properties.

 3) Credit Scores: All loan rates are based on “risk-based pricing.”
 The higher the credit scores, the lower the rate.
 A borrower with a 740 (mid) Fico score could have a rate as much as .25% lower than a borrower with a 640 mid-score (2.25% vs. 2.5%).